fuu0/howto-dect/index.md

 ### Software update

-There are multiple ways to get the latest Firmware on your DECT RFP.
-(There are additional ways beside the ones described below.)
+There are multiple ways to get the latest Firmware on your DECT RFP

 #### Update via USB Flash drive